usf-cs360-spring2019/usf-cs360-spring2019.github.io/_homework/homework-feedback.md

 The goal of this assignment is to provide **subjective** feedback.
 However, your feedback must be professional, substantive, and constructive.
 Here are some general guidelines:

-  - Aim for 3 to 5 sentences per visualization and 20 minutes per assignment at a minimum.
+  - Aim for 3 to 5 sentences per visualization and 20 minutes per assignment overall.
 For example, "Good job!" alone does not qualify.

   - If there is something you like about the visualization, be specific about why you liked it (for example, did it help you learn something) and use appropriate visualization terminology.
 For example: